carloselcastro/synthesizer-pd/README.md

 # Multi-Timbre Synthesizer

-This synthesizer was built as Program Exercise (EP) of the discipline Musical Computing, from the Institute of Mathematics and Statistics of the University of São Paulo / BR, taught by professor Dr. Marcelo Queiroz.
+This synthesizer was built as Program Exercise (EP) of the discipline Computer Music, from the Institute of Mathematics and Statistics of the University of São Paulo / BR, taught by professor Dr. Marcelo Queiroz.

 ### How do I download Pure Data?